 Mrs Jolly issued a claim in the Tribunal.
 The basis of her claim on age and disability discrimination.
 The Tribunal ruled that there was no evidence that there was an issue with Mrs Jolly’s capabilities.
 This came alongside a multitude of other failings.

 In October 2019, Mrs Jolly received compensation of £200,000.
 This all came from the age discrimination she faced under the NHS.

 Future Implications for Employers

-The new Acas guidance specifically mentions failure to provide training to an employee due to their age.
-Furthermore, it is imperative that employers carefully follow their own procedures when investigating capability or disciplinary issues and not to allow discriminatory views to influence the process.
+The new ACAS guidance mentions failure to provide training to an employee due to their age.
+Employers must follow their own procedures when investigating capability issues.
+Furthermore, they should not allow discriminatory views to influence the process.

 Employers must make sure their decisions are not based on a protected characteristic.
 When making decisions, employers must be able to show what they based their decision on.
 The evidence must be indicative of this.